Web architect, API developer

-My name is Evert, and I’ve been a Web Developer for 15 years.
-I’ve been doing consulting for a wide range of companies, from small businesses to telcos, financial services and national broadcasters.
+My name is Evert, and I’ve been professionally programming for 18 years.
+I’ve been consulting for a wide range of companies, from startups to telcos, financial services and national broadcasters.

 I’m especially interested in API design, implementing better engineering practices, scalability problems and application architecture.
 I served as CTO or technical leadership in most of the companies I’ve worked at.

 - Blog: https://evertpot.com/